DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 It really puzzles them to think two masculine looking men would only have eyes for each other, not for a woman.
 That’s changing slowly now in the cities thanks to Facebook and other social media.

-#5 The Burmese lunghi (sarong): do you wear yours commando?
+The Burmese longyi (sarong): do you wear yours commando?

 Ha ha ha you cheeky boys – wouldn't you like to know?
 Well the truth is that traditionally it's supposed to be worn commando and in the villages that's the real deal.
 But in modern society, it is considered offensive to go commando in urban society.